Parasuram19/TangoEye/README.md

-Comprehensive Feature Extraction and Clustering Pipeline This repository provides a comprehensive pipeline for feature extraction, clustering, similarity search, and visualization, utilizing state-of-the-art technologies and methodologies.
+Feature Extraction and Clustering Pipeline
+This repository provides a comprehensive pipeline for feature extraction, clustering using DBSCAN and Agglomerative Clustering, attribute detection, and efficient similarity search using Pinecone.
+The pipeline is designed to process datasets, extract meaningful features, cluster them, detect specific attributes, store the fused features in Pinecone, and perform image retrieval based on similarity queries.

 Table of Contents
 Introduction